Yusuke710/nanoPerplexityAI/README.md

 # nanoPerplexityAI
 ![meme](/assets/meme.png)

 The simplest and most intuitive open-source implementation of an open source [perplexity.ai](https://www.perplexity.ai/), a large language model(LLM) service which cites information from Google.
-No fancy GUI or LLM agents are involved, just **100 lines of code**.
+No fancy GUI or LLM agents are involved, just **100 lines of python code**.
 Please check out [this video(to be uploaded soon)]() for more explanations!

 ## Architecture